 Mums are welcome to breastfeed anywhere in the park but if they would prefer a private room then they are welcome to pop to Visitor Services where there is a private room with sofas.

 It is cheaper to book online in advance via the Lightwater Valley website.
-The entry prices includes entry to the theme park, Falconry Centre, Angry Birds Activity Park, Pop Circus UV Show & Falconry Flying Demos.
+The entry prices includes entry to the theme park, Falconry Centre, outdoor play area, Circus & Falconry Flying Demos.

 There is plenty of parking and it is free.
 Lightwater Valley gets busy in the school holidays, so I would advise arriving at opening time.